jtyers/ww/README.md

 But...  it could benefit from a few extra features to make it even better. `ww` began as a block in my shell config but I've now spit it out here to share with others.  `ww` brings you `watch` as you know, but with some extras:

-* supports using your shell aliases as a command to watch
+* supports watching shell aliases, and even pipelines

 * countdown number of seconds left before next execution

+* watch for changes to files rather than running on an interval

 * coloured bar along the top to clearly indicate success/failure

-* watch for changes to files rather than running on an interval

 * highlight particular words in the output

-* use `-1` to run until the command succeeds
+* watch a command until it succeeds, then exit (handy for scripting, eg ensuring a host is responding to pings before SSHing to it)

 ## Installation